Tomato Rasam Recipe / Homemade Tomato Rasam

 Tomato Rasam is a classic South Indian Rasam, with bold spicy and tangy flavours.
 Freshly ground roasted spices makes this Tomato Rasam aromatic and appealing.
 Thakkali Rasam aka Tomato Rasam is quite delicious like Sambar and is a healthy broth with the goodness of Tamarind, Tomato, Pepper and herbs.
 We can prepare Tomato Rasam in different ways, this is a quick and easy recipe.

 Christmas and New year heavy menus and Non-veg overload was pressing for a detox, and that is when I thought of preparing Tomato Rasam.
-The weather is extremely chilly here and I am trying to make the menu interesting and appealing by adding variety soups like Chicken soup, Spicy Manchow soup, Palak soup and nourishing stews like veal stew, Potato stew, Veg.
+The weather is extremely chilly here and I am trying to make the menu interesting and appealing by adding variety soups like Chicken soup, Broccoli and chicken soup, Spicy Manchow soup, Palak soup and nourishing stews like veal stew, Potato stew, Veg.
 Stew, Mutton stew etc. Next in the list was Tomato soup, which I swapped for Tomato Rasam and it turned out to be the ultimate comfort food.
 This savory, cold weather soup is quite satisfying and has the right amount of spiciness to recharge your body from sluggishness.
 You can have it with a bowl of steamed rice, thoran, Potato / Koorkka Mezhukkupuratti (stir Fry) for a satisfying lunch or just have it as a spicy drink or tomato broth.

 Do check my Onam recipes, variety vegetarian dishes and Thoran recipes if you like vegan dishes.
 Tomatoes are great to include in your daily diet – check my Tomato Rice in coconut milk and Tomato Paneer Pulao for more tomato-based recipes.
 I have not used any store brought Rasam Powder for this Tomato Rasam without Dal.
 Spices are roasted slightly and freshly ground like my Homemade Sambar Powder.
 It is more aromatic and appealing this way.
 Wishing you all a healthy appetite!